txross/mdata_go/docs/RFC.md

 ### ProductCreate
 * Inputs:
     - GTIN-14
-    - Attributes in the form of key=value pairs
+    - Optional: Attributes in the form of key=value pairs
 * Outputs
     - State address of stored product